macintoshpie/paropt-service/README.md

 RESTful service for automating optimization of arbitrary tools.
 See [paropt](https://github.com/macintoshpie/paropt) for the standalone python package for automated optimization, and [paropt-service-sdk](https://github.com/macintoshpie/paropt-service-sdk) for a python wrapper for HTTP requests to this service.

 ## Setup
-To run the service, clone this repo then setup your environment variable files `config/.env.prod` and `config/.env.dev`.
+To run the service, clone this repo then setup your environment variable file.
+If running on AWS, create the file `config/.env.prod`, and if running locally, configure `config/.env.dev`.
 The file `config/.example.env` shows the required environment variables and what they are used for.
 The service requires a database server to be running as well (see here for runnnig a postgres server).
-If running in `prod`, it also requires an AWS account that can launch EC2 instances.
-See the example env file for more info.

-Once you've properly setup the .env file, you can run the `start_compose.sh` script:
+A small script is included for starting docker-compose as well as a few other utilities:
 ```
 Usage:
 ./start_compose.sh [--dev | --prod | --build | --setup-aws]